Mohammed Khalid

 Sheikh Mohammed Khalid Ibrahim (محمد خالد إبراهيم, born 2 November 1964) is a Bahraini Islamist politician and a member of the Al-Menbar Islamic Society in Bahrain.
 He was an MP in the lower house of the Bahraini parliament, having been elected in the 2002 Bahrain parliamentary elections representing a constituency from the Northern Governorate.
 Khalid is a known outspoken critic of the Bahraini government over conservative issues such as the selling of alcohol.

 Political career

 2002 Bahrain parliamentary election

-Khalid was elected into the lower house of Bahrain's parliament in the 2002 Bahrain parliamentary elections, the first elections in Bahrain since 1973.
-He was running in constituency six for the Northern Governorate, which consists of Hamad Town, and had obtained a landslide victory with 82.8% of the vote.
+Khalid was elected to the lower house of Bahrain's parliament in the 2002 Bahrain parliamentary elections, the first elections in Bahrain since 1973.
+He ran in constituency six for the Northern Governorate, which consists of Hamad Town, and obtained a landslide victory with 82.8% of the vote.